nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 Additional items in mbedtls_extra
 ---------------------------------
-The following is a list of features available in mbedtls_extra as non-standard mbed TLS APIs:
+The following is a list of features available in mbedtls_extra as non-standard Mbed TLS APIs:

 * AES key wrap functions
 * ChaCha20 and Poly1305